On this page

 - Women Serial Murderers

-We recently purchased a number of new books on specific criminals or groups of criminals that are usually covered on your assignment.
-While there may not be a whole book about your assigned criminal, you may find a book chapter within a broader-themed book that treats your criminal in detail.
+The library has purchased a number of (mostly non-academic) books on specific criminals that are usually covered on your assignment.
+These can be useful for certain aspects of your research, for instance, biographical details.
+Notably, while there may not be a whole book about your assigned criminal, you may find a book chapter within a broader-themed book that treats your criminal in detail.

 Articles in academic journals are a valuable source of information.
 We suggest some Criminology databases below; see also other Criminology databases, or browse the alphabetical list of all databases.

-- Narrow your search using the word 'and'.
+- Too many results?
+Narrow your search using the word 'and'.
 A search for "dental records" and murder will bring back only articles that match both of those keywords, for example.

 - Use quotation marks to find an exact phrase like "multiple personality disorder" or "Henry Lee Lucas".